The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     ]
     }

-With one of the `planetId` you schould have a destination for your move robot command.
+With one of the `planetId` you should have a destination for your move robot command.
 Or you could use the `planet` from the robot creation event for a REST call to the Map Service.

 >**GET**